benisjammin/starwars/README.md

 sources, Legends and Canon alike, a single comprehensible resource for visualising and accessing the Star Wars galaxy.

 #### Legends versus Canon
-> —As the primary author of the project is a fan of the Legends as much as the Canon, both are included.
-Legends is the
+> As the primary author of the project is a fan of the Legends as much as the Canon, both are included.
+Legends is
-default however, as it is much richer, and (generally) more interesting cartographically.
-The Canon universe is relatively
+the default however, as it is much richer, and (generally) more interesting cartographically.
+The Canon universe is
-quite sparse.
+relatively quite sparse.

-### Order of operations.
+## Order of operations.
 * Initial file standards to be implemented.
 * Expansion of Planet/System library.
 * Site update to handle information, and present it.